MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2010-release-notes.md

 - [New-CMApplicationGroupDeployment](/powershell/module/configurationmanager/New-CMApplicationGroupDeployment): Create a deployment for an application group.
 - [Remove-CMApplicationGroupDeployment](/powershell/module/configurationmanager/Remove-CMApplicationGroupDeployment): Remove the deployment of an application group.
 - [Set-CMApplicationGroupDeployment](/powershell/module/configurationmanager/Set-CMApplicationGroupDeployment): Configure the deployment of an application group.

-### Cloud services

-- [Get-CMAADApplication](/powershell/module/configurationmanager/Get-CMAADApplication): Get the Azure Active Directory (Azure AD) app object from the site.
-- [Get-CMAzureService](/powershell/module/configurationmanager/Get-CMAzureService): Get the Azure service.
-- [Import-CMAADClientApplication](/powershell/module/configurationmanager/Import-CMAADClientApplication): Import the client app from Azure AD, and define it for the Configuration Manager site.
-- [Import-CMAADServerApplication](/powershell/module/configurationmanager/Import-CMAADServerApplication): Import the web/server app from Azure AD, and define it for the Configuration Manager site.
-- [New-CMCloudManagementAzureService](/powershell/module/configurationmanager/New-CMCloudManagementAzureService): Create the Azure service for **Cloud Management** in Configuration Manager.
-- [Remove-CMAzureService](/powershell/module/configurationmanager/Remove-CMAzureService): Remove the Azure service.
-- [Set-CMCloudManagementAzureService](/powershell/module/configurationmanager/Set-CMCloudManagementAzureService): Modify the settings of the Azure service for **Cloud Management** in Configuration Manager.

 ### Collection management